truenas/middleware/docs/userguide/freenas_jails.rst

    address specified for that jail.
 The bridge interface will be assigned an alias of the default gateway for that jail, if configured, or the bridge IP, if configured; either is correct.

-A "traditional" FreeBSD jail does not use VIMAGE or NAT.
-If you uncheck both of these boxes, you need to configure the jail with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
-To use a VIMAGE jail on the same subnet, disable NAT, and configure an IP address within the same network.
+If you uncheck both the "VIMAGE" and "NAT" boxes, the jail must be configured with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
+To use a "VIMAGE" jail on the same subnet, uncheck "NAT" and configure an IP address within the same network.
 In both of these cases, you only configure an IP address and do not configure a bridge or a gateway address.

 After making your selections, click the "OK" button.
-The jail will be created and will be added to the tree under Jails.
-By default, a plugin jail will be created and automatically started, unless you specify otherwise.
+The jail will be created and will be added to the "Jails" tab as well as in the tree menu under "Jails".

-The first time you add a type of jail, the GUI will automatically download the necessary components from the Internet.
-If it is unable to connect to the
+By default, the jail will automatically start, unless you specify otherwise by unchecking the "Autostart" box.

-Internet, the jail creation will fail.
+The first time you add a jail or use a template, the GUI will automatically download the necessary components from the Internet.
+If it is unable to connect to the Internet, the jail creation will fail.
 Otherwise, a progress bar will indicate the status of the download and provide an estimated time for the process to complete.
-Once the first jail is created, subsequent jails of that type will be added instantaneously as the downloaded base for creating that type of jail is saved to the "Jail Root".
+Once the first jail is created, or a template used, subsequent jails will be added instantaneously as the downloaded base for creating the jail is saved to the "Jail Root".

 .. _Managing Jails: